Tipping Hints for Cruisers

 WHO ELSE TO TIP?
 For specialty restaurants, the tip is incorporated in the additional charge so you are not obligated to tip.
 However, if we have excellent service that goes above and beyond in a specialty dining venue, we give them an extra cash tip at the end of the meal.
 Another staff member often neglected is the Sommelier.
 We also give him/her something extra.
 Especially with a drink packages (which we love and always get) they work very hard at meal time to make sure your glass is always filled.

-Besides money, here are some other ideas to consider for tips:
+Besides money, here are some other unique ideas to consider for tips:

 - Plan ahead and bring a special, sealed gift(s) from your hometown to give to your cabin staff